-GIS skills provide an increasingly critical visual bridge in communications between bioscience and policymakers, nonprofits and stakeholders.
-Hood’s program equips students to support the decision-making and analysis entailed in pressing conservation efforts, natural resource management, climate change and more.
+GIS skills provide an increasingly critical visual bridge in communications between bioscience and policymakers, as well as nonprofits and stakeholders.
+Hood’s program equips students to support the decision-making and analysis entailed in urgent conservation efforts, natural resource management, climate change and more.

 Coursework begins with a core introduction to prevalent environmental issues.
 Students delve into the applications and informed use of GIS in resource conservation and insect, fresh water and invasive species ecology.
 Hands-on practice hones proficiency with ArcGIS, remote sensing imagery and other cutting-edge technology.
 Capacity-building experiences include capturing and managing multiple types of geographic data, assessing relationships, measuring change and modeling events.

 The 18-credit program’s small, evening classes offer the advantage of individual attention and the flexibility to continue working by day.
 Beyond the campus, close ties with NASA/Goddard, Maryland’s Department of Natural Resources and more afford access to top minds in the profession.

 Please note that graduate certificate programs are now eligible for loans.